 The application with which you interact in a terminal window – the program

 that prints the command prompt and carries out the commands that you type –

 is called a “shell”.
 There are many different shell programs.
 Your CLAC

 account is configured to use the Bash shell by default.
 Try typing

 There is something you need to add to the

 .bashrc file in your home

 directory to setup your shell environment for this class.
-Add the following

-Log out of the computer and log in again.
 Type

+Log out of CLAC (by typing “exit” at the command prompt) and log in again.

 if [ -f ~/.bashrc ]; then source ~/.bashrc fi